 If you plan to build muscle and strength in your shoulders like Arnie, the Arnold press should be a consideration.
 This press variation is one of the best shoulder exercises, so why not take inspiration from The Terminator himself?

 The take on a dumbbell overhead press is a popular bodybuilding move that targets all parts of your deltoids, including the anterior delts (fronts), lateral delts (sides), and posterior delts (backs of the shoulders)

-The exercise keeps your muscles under tension for longer than a barbell press or overhead press by using a unique turning motion as you push the weights upwards, and focuses on controlling the descent of the weight back down.
+The exercise keeps your muscles under tension for longer than a barbell press or overhead press by using a unique palm-turning motion as you push the weights upwards, and focuses on controlling the descent of the weight back down.
 That said, if you suffer from a shoulder injury, the Arnold press could be off the table.
 Make sure to check with a qualified health professional first.

 How to do an Arnold press

-To do an Arnold press, you’ll need a set of dumbbells.
+To do an Arnold press, you’ll need a set of dumbbells or kettlebells.
 If you’re working out from home, we’ve found the best adjustable dumbbells to help boost your workouts, but if you’re going to the gym, be sure to put your ego aside and start with a lighter weight until you’ve mastered your form.
 It’s also a good idea to do a proper shoulder warm-up before attempting this move.